alteryx/ayx-developer-sdk/docs/references/test-client.md

 The `ayx-sdk-cli` is the newest addition to the Alteryx Developer Experience product suite.
-It currently contains the Test Client and is the next iteration of CLI.
-The `ayx-sdk-cli` will house all the functionality for Desktop and future Cloud Developer Experience offerings.
+It currently contains the Test Client and is the next iteration of the CLI.
+The `ayx-sdk-cli` houses all the functionality for Desktop and future Cloud Developer Experience offerings.